ca-archived/AMBTableViewController/README.md

 iOS-PETableViewController
 =========================

-Storyboard-centric block-based UITableViewController that simplifies sections and contents management
+Storyboard-centric block-based controller that simplifies management and sync of UITableView and its dataSource

 ## Features